-Best Linux distros for a newbie is asked by two camps.
-One camp is those who are tech-savvy tweakers, knows a lot about technology, computer and now desire to explore Linux for the first time and likes the concept of open source software movement.
+Two camps ask the best Linux distros for a newbie.
+One camp is tech-savvy tweakers, knows a lot about technology, computer and now desires to explore Linux for the first time and likes the concept of open source software movement.

-On the other hand, there is another camp who don’t know much about Linux but want to install a fresh copy on old hardware to give a new life or want to shift from Windows or Mac and want to get the taste of freedom.
+On the other hand, another camp doesn’t know much about Linux but wants to install a fresh copy on old hardware to give a new life or want to shift from Windows or Mac and want to get the taste of freedom.
 These guy doesn’t care about customization or tweaks on Linux, and they want a better and smoother computing experience.
-Before going to the main discussion, you can check out my latest comparison article on Debian vs Ubuntu.
+Before going to the main discussion, you can check out my latest comparison article on Debian vs. Ubuntu.

 Linux Mint vs. Ubuntu: Deep Down into the Core

-Both the distros are forked of Debian system and have lots of things in common.
-However, they have approached a different path to fulfill the users need.
-Linux Mint is trying to be an excellent alternative to Windows OS, and Ubuntu is more about to compete with the Mac system.
-Besides all these differences, you can make these Linux distros as like as you want with few tips and tricks and that’s the beauty of Linux – ensuring freedom all the way.
-Now it’s time to deep down into the core of Linux Mint vs Ubuntu comparison and see the overriding factors.
+Both the distros are forked of the Debian system and have lots of things in common.
+However, they have approached a different path to fulfill the user’s needs.
+Linux Mint is an excellent alternative to Windows OS, and Ubuntu is more about competing with the Mac system.
+Besides all these differences, you can make these Linux distros as like as you want with few tips and tricks, and that’s the beauty of Linux – ensuring freedom all the way.
+Now it’s time to deep down into the core of Linux Mint vs. Ubuntu comparison and see the overriding factors.

 1. System Requirements

 Both systems run on a wide range of devices, but Ubuntu demands a bit more power than Linux Mint.
-Ubuntu Gnome version offers sleek modern design and stunning visual effects, but Linux Mint is a bit old-fashioned and also runs on both current and old hardware.
+Ubuntu Gnome version offers sleek modern design and stunning visual effects, but Linux Mint is old-fashioned and runs on both current and old hardware.
 Ubuntu Gnome requires more power and resources, but Linux Mint demand a bit lower than Ubuntu.

 2. System Installation Process

 Installation methods for both the distros are quite the same and easy.
-Linux Mint and Ubuntu both support Ubiquity installer method and UEFI.
+Linux Mint and Ubuntu both support the Ubiquity installer method and UEFI.

 3. Basic Interface